Romain Saïss

-Romain Ghanem Paul Saïss (رومان غانم بول سايس; born 26 March 1990) is a professional footballer who plays as a centre-back or defensive midfielder for Qatar Stars League club Al Sadd.
-Born in France, he represents the Morocco national team.
+Romain Ghanem Paul Saïss (رومان غانم بول سايس; born 26 March 1990) is a professional footballer who plays as a centre-back or defensive midfielder.

-Saïss began his career with Valence, then played for Le Havre and Clermont of Ligue 2, and Angers of Ligue 1 before joining Wolverhampton Wanderers in 2016.
+He began his career with Valence, then played for Le Havre and Clermont of Ligue 2, and Angers of Ligue 1 before joining Wolverhampton Wanderers in 2016.
 He made 206 appearances and scored 15 goals, before moving to Beşiktaş in 2021.

-Romain Saïss holds French and Moroccan nationalities.
-He represents Morocco at international level.
-A full international since 2012, he has earned over 80 caps for Morocco, becoming the team's captain in 2019.
-He has represented the nation at four Africa Cup of Nations tournaments and two FIFA World Cups, helping the team come fourth at the 2022 edition of the latter.
+Saïss holds French and Moroccan nationalities.
+He represented Morocco at international level from 2012 to 2025, earning 86 caps.
+He represented the nation at five Africa Cup of Nations tournaments and two FIFA World Cups, winning the 2025 Africa Cup of Nations.

 Club career

 Early career

 Saïss began his senior career with Valence in the Championnat de France Amateur 2 (fifth-tier), and supplemented his €500 monthly salary with washing up at his parents' restaurant.
 At 21, he signed his first professional contract with Clermont in Ligue 2.

 In June 2013, Saïss moved across Ligue 2 to Le Havre on a two-year deal.
 When it ended, he joined Ligue 1 side Angers on a two-year contract.